Polylanger/wpt-dataset/README.md

 graphs = load_graphs(graph_path)
 ```

+For detailed information about the dataset, please refer to the [tutorial.ipynb](tutorials.ipynb) file.

 ## Credits

 The raw temporal-graph data for WPT was provided by the Information Security Institute of Sichuan University.